mikebochenek/learning/blog/_posts/2025-11-22-november-cozy-weekend-ideas.markdown

 - move long term TODOs to a separate document
 - tag emails which *require* action with highly visible tag
 - daily github does not always have to be code: can also be markdown (blog ideas etc. or math)
+- the difficult part about fitness is eating healthy / less?
+- simulated phishing attack for friends & family in Canada
+- this christmas - buy less, and cleanup/give away more